-The European Social Network (ESN) member, Bertelsmann Stiftung, recently published the report in collaboration with the Jacques Delors institute.
+The European Social Network (ESN) member, Bertelsmann Stiftung, recently published the report ‘How are you doing, Europe?
+Mapping social imbalances in the EU’ in collaboration with the Jacques Delors institute.
 Its findings show that despite an economic recovery, social inequalities are still a pressing issue with differences in social conditions reinforced across the EU following the global economic and financial crisis.

 Six social challenges were specifically identified in the research for being large in scale across Europe and for having a direct impact on people’s lives.